 Children’s Hospital Colorado | Children’s Hospital Colorado Engages Teens in Debate Process Through Teen-Focused Presidential Debate Party

-On Oct.
-3, 2012, Denver played host to the first presidential debate of the 2012 election season.
-With health care being such a focus this election cycle, GFM client Children’s Hospital Colorado (Children’s Colorado) wanted to find a way to encourage Coloradans to engage in the debate process and, ultimately, to persuade them that their voice matters and that voting is an excellent way to “Speak Up” on behalf of issues they care about.
+Denver hosted the first presidential debate of the 2012.
+With healthcare being a focus, Children’s Hospital Colorado wanted to encourage Coloradans to engage in the debate process and persuade them that voting is an excellent way to “Speak Up” on behalf of issues they care about.